khmarbaise/artifact-collector-extension/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.soebes.extensions/artifact-collector-extension.svg?label=Maven%20Central)](http://search.maven.org/#search%7Cga%7C1%7Cartifact-collector-extension)
 [![Build Status](https://travis-ci.org/khmarbaise/artifact-collector-extension.svg?branch=master)](https://travis-ci.org/khmarbaise/artifact-collector-extension)

+Currently this extensions needs Maven 3.1.1+.
+If you need it for Maven 3.0.X please create an issue here on GitHub.

 If you like to use this extensions you need to put the resulting jar file of this project into the `${M2_HOME}/lib/ext` directory.